danielepelleg/danielepelleg/README.md

 # I’m currently learning 🌱
 * Mobile Application

 This is something I always wanted to learn.
 I attended a course at the university about it, but I've never developed an entire mobile application on my own to be approved and released in the major stores.
-I'd want to try the right way to do it and make something useful, for me and the others.
+I'd want to try the right way to do it and develop something useful, at mine and others fingertips.

 # I’m currently working on 🔭
 My next work is a web app written in React which it will be released on the next weeks.
 I am developing it with a classmate.
 The application is about money management, more informations will be found on the repo once it will be public and the application hosted to be used by everyone.